 Use separate accounts for staging and production

-For most settings that you can configure in Cloud Identity and G Suite, you can choose the scope at which each setting should apply—for example, you can specify the geographic location for your data by user, by group, or by organizational unit.
+For most settings that you can configure in Cloud Identity and Google Workspace, you can choose the scope at which each setting should apply—for example, you can specify the geographic location for your data by user, by group, or by organizational unit.
 When you plan to apply a new configuration, you can initially choose a small scope (for example, by user) and verify whether the configuration meets your expectations.
 When you've verified the configuration, you can then apply the same setting to a larger set of groups or organizational units.

 - Enabling single sign-on is a global setting that applies to all users other than super admins.

 - Depending on your external IdP, setting up user provisioning can also have global impact.
 An accidental misconfiguration in the external IdP might lead to users inadvertently being modified, suspended, or even deleted.